-Lemon is known for its brightening and unifying properties.
+Lemon is known for its lightening and unifying properties .

 On the other hand, it must be used sparingly, because its acid side can cause irritation and tightness.
 In addition, this citrus fruit is photosensitizing and can cause adverse effects if you apply it before going out and you expose yourself to the sun.

-However, to see the first effects of this starch on the skin, you have to be patient!
+However, to see the first effects on the skin, you have to be patient!

 By following these tips diligently, you will rediscover the pleasure of wearing outfits that reveal your legs and arms!

 Exfoliate knees and elbows